mikpat/Computational-Data-Analysis/README.md

 ## Introduction/Data description

 This project was done as a part of Computational Data Analysis course at DTU.
 At this course a dataset of unknown origin was given and the goals were to create a predictive model.
-The project was part of an in-class competition, which will achieve smallest:
+The project was part of an in-class competition to achieve the smallest:

 * root mean squared error(RMSE) on 1000 new observations
 * difference between estimated root mean squared error and actual RMSE.